chauff/cse1500-web-transcripts/_lectures/css.md

   - :headphones: An entire [podcast series](https://pod.link/thecsspodcast) by Una Kravets and Adam Argyle about CSS exists too!
   - :headphones: Listen to [this podcast by Wes Bos and Scott Tolinski](https://syntax.fm/show/021/what-s-new-in-css-variables-scoping-new-selectors-and-color-functions) on the present and future of CSS.
   - The [CSS grid generator](https://cssgrid-generator.netlify.app/) can help you wrap your head around the main CSS grid properties.
-  - If you are looking for styling challenges, take a look at the weekly [CodePen Challenges](https://codepen.io/challenges/).
-  - At [https://flukeout.github.io/](https://flukeout.github.io/) you find a small game that allows you to practice CSS selectors.
+  - At [https://flukeout.github.io/](https://flukeout.github.io/) you find a game to practice CSS selectors.
 - Recommended readings:
-  - [The state of CSS 2019](https://2019.stateofcss.com/): a developer survey on the CSS features that are being used and seen as important going forward.
+  - [The state of CSS 2020](https://2020.stateofcss.com/): a developer survey on the CSS features that are being used and seen as important going forward.
   - [Extensive post](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Examine_and_edit_CSS) on Firefox's developer tools for CSS.
   - :closed_book: Chapters 1-4 and chapter 13 of [The Book of CSS3: A developer's guide to the future of web design](https://nostarch.com/css3_2e) by Peter Gasston (2nd edition, 2014).
   - [A blog post on the history of CSS: Old CSS, new CSS](https://eev.ee/blog/2020/02/01/old-css-new-css/)
-  - To make sense of CSS positioning, take a look [here](https://alistapart.com/article/css-positioning-101).
-  - If you want to look behind the scenes of a rendering engine, read Mozilla's blog post on their [CSS engine Quantum CSS](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
-  - Polished web applications typically contain _skeleton loaders_ (or _skeleton screens_) that provide [an illusion of speed](https://css-tricks.com/building-skeleton-screens-css-custom-properties/).
 - Relevant scientific publications:
   - Meyerovich, Leo A., and Rastislav Bodik.
 [Fast and parallel webpage layout](https://dl.acm.org/citation.cfm?id=1772763).
 Proceedings of the 19th international conference on WWW.
 2010.
   - Panchekha, Pavel, and Emina Torlak.
 [Automated reasoning for web page layout](https://doi.org/10.1145/2983990.2984010).
 Proceedings of the 2016 ACM SIGPLAN International Conference on Object-Oriented Programming, Systems, Languages, and Applications.
 2016.